areebajabbar942-ajs/OOP-pbl-Q2/README.md

 # 🚖 Ride-Sharing App (OOP)

 ## Overview
-This project is an Object-Oriented Programming (OOP) prototype of a Ride-Sharing Application developed as a university assignment.
-It models the interactions between riders, drivers, and trips while applying the principles of encapsulation and abstraction.
+This project is an Object-Oriented Programming (OOP) design of a Ride-Sharing Application.
+It models the interactions between riders, drivers, and trips while applying the principles of encapsulation and abstraction to create a secure, modular, and scalable system.

 ## Features
 - Rider and Driver management